 The important thing is not to become discouraged when you sin.
 Instead, we need to repent and find out how the temptation led to sin, so we know how to stop it next time.

-James 1:14-15 ESV “But each person is tempted when he is lured and enticed by his own desire.
-15 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.”
+James 1:14-15 TLV “But each one is tempted when he is dragged away and enticed by his own desire.
+15 Then when desire has conceived, it gives birth to sin; and when sin is full grown, it brings forth death.”

 We stop sin at the point of temptation.
 However, if we continue to think about it, we will eventually act on it.
-This is why 2 Corinthians 10:3-5 CSB “For although we live in the flesh, we do not wage war according to the flesh, 4 since the weapons of our warfare are not of the flesh, but are powerful through God for the demolition of strongholds.
-We demolish arguments 5 and every proud thing that is raised up against the knowledge of God, and we take every thought captive to obey Christ.”
+This is why 2 Corinthians 10:3-5 says, “For though we walk in the flesh, we do not wage war according to the flesh.
+4 For the weapons of our warfare are not fleshly but powerful through God for the tearing down of strongholds.
+We are tearing down false arguments 5 and every high-minded thing that exalts itself against the knowledge of God.
+We are taking every thought captive to the obedience of Messiah—” (TLV).

 Our spiritual growth is a day-by-day thing.
 We will have good days and bad days.
 We only need to become concerned when we notice our desire to read the Bible and pray has begun to slip.
 There may be a day you are busy and forget, but that shouldn’t be the norm, and if any of us are going days or weeks without reading and studying, the alarm bells of our conscience should go off.
 Likewise, we should be concerned if our prayer life consists of only quick prayers while we’re driving.